 Sabrina Larson is an associate in the Litigation Department of Morrison & Foerster’s San Francisco office.
 Her practice focuses on a broad range of complex litigation, with a focus on intellectual property litigation, commercial litigation, and consumer class actions.
-She has litigated patent and trademark infringement actions, complex commercial actions, and consumer class actions in federal courts as well as proceedings before the Trademark Trial and Appeal Board.
-Ms. Larson’s practice also includes domestic and international trademark prosecution, copyright and trademark enforcement, and advising clients on trademark and copyright issues, from registration to enforcement and licensing.
-In her pro bono practice, Ms. Larson represents clients in affirmative and defensive asylum cases and was part of a team that litigated a civil rights trial to a jury verdict.
+She has litigated patent and trademark infringement actions, complex commercial actions, and consumer class actions in federal courts as well as in proceedings before the Trademark Trial and Appeal Board.
+Sabrina’s practice also includes domestic and international trademark prosecution, copyright and trademark enforcement, and advising clients on trademark and copyright issues, from registration to enforcement and licensing.

-Ms. Larson received her J.D. from the UCLA School of Law, where she served as the senior editor of the UCLA Law Review and was elected to the Order of the Coif.
+Sabrina received her J.D. from the UCLA School of Law, where she served as the senior editor of the UCLA Law Review and was elected to the Order of the Coif.
 She also served as a research assistant for International Human Rights in the Democratic Republic of the Congo.
-Ms. Larson served as a judicial extern for the Honorable John Kronstadt in the Central District Court of Los Angeles and a civil litigation law clerk in the Office of the City Attorney in Los Angeles.
-Ms. Larson received her B.A. summa cum laude in English from Carleton College, where she was a member of Phi Beta Kappa.
+Sabrina served as a judicial extern for the Honorable John Kronstadt in the Central District Court of Los Angeles and a civil litigation law clerk in the Office of the City Attorney in Los Angeles.
+She received her B.A. summa cum laude in English from Carleton College, where she was a member of Phi Beta Kappa.

-Prior to attending law school, Ms. Larson was an editor of anatomy and physiology textbooks for Pearson Education.Show More
+Prior to attending law school, Sabrina was an editor of anatomy and physiology textbooks for Pearson Education.Show More

 (Southern District of New York).
 Successfully obtained a preliminary injunction enjoining use of the mark MOMACHA for an art-café.